top of page

 NCEA work is assessed externally or internally.

-• When your work is internally assessed, you usually do essays, experiments or tests throughout the year, which are marked by your school.
+• When your work is internally assessed, you usually do essays, reports, experiments or tests throughout the year, which are marked by your school.

 Assessment can be in either English or te reo Māori.